odubno/gauss-naive-bayes/README.md

   - [Complete Code](#complete-code)

 # Overview
-We will be using Naive Bayes and the Gaussian Distribution (Normal Distribution) to build a classifier that will predict flower species based off of petal and sepal features.
+Using Naive Bayes and the Gaussian Distribution (Normal Distribution) to build a classifier that will predict flower species based off of petal and sepal features.

-The [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set is a collection of 4 dimensional features that define 3 different types of flower species.
+We will be working with the [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set, a collection of 4 dimensional features that define 3 different types of flower species.

-In some sections you'll see `Click to expand`.
-Click it to view the Python code.

 ## Iris Data Set: